Law Without Barriers

 Webinars

-Events
+Networking Events

-Through our networking events, our community are supported to build meaningful professional relationships and gain access to legal networks that are often less accessible to women from minority ethnic backgrounds.
-These connections are designed to support professional development and progression within the legal sector.
+Through our networking events, we support our community to build meaningful professional relationships and access legal networks that may be less accessible to women from minority ethnic backgrounds.

 • “Allow me to take this oppurtunity to thank the founder of this platform and all initiatives.
 From the insightful mentorship and insights, I managed to start a law firm and register it with the SRA!”